-WST appreciates the OUSF support determination policy put forth by Staff in the draft proposed rules.
+WST appreciates the OUSF support determination policy put forth by Staff in the proposed rules.
 WST can tentatively support the draft proposed rules given adequate consideration of the support portability rules, the establishment of a different benchmark for Tribal areas, and the treatment of federal USF support for WST's service area discussed above.
-WST looks forward to working with Staff in addressing these issues and in ensuring the residents of the CTWS that WST serves continue to receive quality, affordable services well into the future.
+WST looks forward to working with Staff and the Commission in addressing these issues and in ensuring the residents of the CTWS that WST serves continue to receive quality, affordable services well into the future.

-Respectfully submitted this 28th day of March 2022.
+Respectfully submitted this 7th day of April 2022.